blacknon/lssh/provider/README.md

 - [`connector`](./connector/README.md): define or mediate how a resolved `server` can actually be connected
 - [`secret`](./secret/README.md): resolve `*_ref` values just before connect

+Shared provider-side helper libraries live under `../providerutil/`.
+Those packages are reusable support code for provider implementations and are intentionally kept outside the capability-oriented `provider/*` layout.

 Each provider is a standalone executable that communicates with `lssh` over JSON via stdin/stdout.

 A single provider implementation may support one capability or multiple capabilities.